-Don’t blame Southern France; they just can’t help themselves with their lavender filled shops (I didn’t see any fields!), hilltop villages, old churches and their seductively gorgeous coastline.
-Heck, even the Vatican transplanted to Provence in South France during the fourteenth century, as they decided they just might like this location better than Rome, Italy itself!
+Don’t blame Southern France; they just can’t help themselves with their lavender-filled shops, hilltop villages, old churches, and their seductively gorgeous coastline.
+Heck, even the Vatican transplanted to Provence in southern France during the fourteenth century, as they decided they just might like this location better than Rome, Italy itself!
 They bought Avignon from the Queen of Naples for 80,000 gold florins!
 What a steal they got!

 My first stop was Avignon, which overlooks the Rhone River on the western edge of Provence in Southern France.
 It is here where the French have taken the art of living very seriously in this medieval walled city.

 With its’ cafes that sprawl out onto the cobble-stoned streets, as they wind their way to the Clock Tower Square.
 It was bustling with tourists, and locals alike, while I was there.
 They were sitting in cafes, sipping their wine with their cigarettes; dressed very chic as if they knew a secret I didn’t.
 Their kids were running around and begging to ride the carousel, which is a permanent fixture in all the French towns I have ever visited.
 This busy square is also home to the 19th century City Hall and the Opera House.

 Eventually, you will make your way to the “Palais de Papes” or the Palace of the Popes, a UNESCO world heritage site.
 Be sure to purchase a ticket to go inside instead of just admiring it from the outside.
 You can take a quick look around, as the palace is in amazing condition considering it is more than 700 years old.
 It is decorated with stunning frescoes on the walls and elaborate tile work on the floors.
 It is a massive structure that dominates this small village in southern France as the largest medieval Gothic building in the world.

 There is so much to Savor in South France